ylabrj/NanoVNA_Load_Windows10/README.md

 My unit says NanoVNA on the external case, but the VERSION screen identifies it as NanoVNA-H.

-That first line with the github URL (in my case, **https://github.com/hugen79/NanoVNA-H**) is important. **Note it down because that tells you where to get your sofwrare updates**.
+That first line with the github URL (in my case, **https://github.com/hugen79/NanoVNA-H**) is important. **Note it down because that tells you where to get your software updates**.

 Anothe important item is the version - in my case **v0.2.3.2-g8ac9166**.
 That will tell you if you need to upgrade.